TheXGeneral/TestingRepo/README.md

   - write specifications (where we can't understand from the first reading what the function is doing)
   - distribute functions into files (at most 10 functions per file)
 - We will use github projects for management.
-  - You will see if you go into [Projects](https://github.com/TheXGeneral/Unihack_before/projects) tab.
+  - You will see if you go into [Projects](https://github.com/TheXGeneral/TestingRepo.git/projects) tab.
   - There, go on the project that has the same name as you predefined branch that you are working on.
   - There you'll see multiple columns(To do, Doing, Done) with card looking elements.
 You can move those elements and show everybody what are you working on.
   - Try to have only one task in doing in the same time
   - After you finished a task, push you code into a branch, await for merge and then, move the task into the Done column.
   - Don't do more tasks on a single branch.
-We don't want kebab branches (cu de toate)
+We don't want kebab branches :))
   - Name you commit and your branch after the task that you done
 - There is a rule in programming.
 Main branches need to always work.
 If your code has errors that make code to crash, don't request a merge into a predefined branch